 So it seems he had sent a map as well as the (presumed) 1st page of the letter.
 Obviously we were planning to ride our bikes to Winterton!

 I gave the letter to his Mom, Jean.
-Wish I’d taken a pic of it.
+Wish I’d taken a photo of it and the stamp!

 That could explain how the letter got in there, I spose.
-Suspicion: Did my folks open it and not pass it on!!?
+Suspicion: Did my folks open the letter and not pass it on!?
 Must ask Mom!
 We had done this around then, so maybe she wasn’t keen on another jaunt?
+Unlikely, though.
+Not like Mom not to give me a (very rare) letter addressed to Master PK Swanepoel!

 I searched the desk again and found the rest of the envelope: It was franked on 30 March 1971.
 I was in Std 9, Donald would have completed his time at Estcourt High School.
-He would have been “a student at varsity” – a state of being I couldn’t WAIT for!
+He would have been “a student at varsity” – an exalted state of being that I couldn’t WAIT for!